A Foodcentric Life

 Instructions

-• Place trimmed Brussels sprouts in a bowl and toss with the oil to evenly coat, then lay them flat, cut side down, on the baking sheet lined with parchment.
-Sprinkle with salt, pepper, garlic and fresh thyme, then roast.
+• Place trimmed brussels sprouts in a medium bowl and toss with the oil, herbs, and seasonings to evenly coat.
+Lay them flat, cut side down, on the baking sheet lined with parchment or without.
+Place in the oven to roast on the center rack.
+Check at 20 minutes.

 Nutrition